-Adebisi is assessing married adolescent mothers' knowledge, uptake, and access to family planning information and services as well as the quality of those services available in the rural communities of Gyigyi and Sharuwana in Niger state, Nigeria.
-Through strategic community engagement, Adebisi is promoting and advocating for adolescent-friendly family planning services.
+Adebisi assessed married adolescent mothers' knowledge, uptake, and access to family planning information and services as well as the quality of those services available in the rural communities of Gyigyi and Sharuwana in Niger state, Nigeria.
+Through strategic community engagement, Adebisi promoted and advocated for adolescent-friendly family planning services.

-- Develop targeted advocacy messages, create a website, and use social media to engage policymakers, political leaders, local media, and the global community
+- Developed targeted advocacy messages, created a website, and used social media to engage policymakers, political leaders, and the media

 Check out Adebisi's website!